Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/_index.md

 ## UNIX high availability

-When installing a cluster for high availability, after enabling the cluster option you must set the multi-node option to NO.
+When installing a cluster for high availability, after enabling the cluster option you must set the multi- node option to NO.

 - Using
     AIX with IBM